California will consider raising fast-food minimum wage

 Published on

-CALIFORNIA – The California Fast Food Council, a governing body established under Assembly Bill 1228, voted February 26, to consider a 70 cent increase for fast-food workers that would bring the minimum wage rate to $20.70.
+CALIFORNIA – The California Fast Food Council, voted on February 26, to consider a 70-cent increase for fast-food workers, as reported by Reuters.
+This increase would raise the minimum wage to $20.70.

 The council, which includes fast-food workers, franchise owners, and state officials, agreed to discuss raising wages to match the cost of living at a future meeting.